 TeX/LaTeX - Authors submitting LaTeX files may use the standard ‘article’ document class (or similar) or may use the wlscirep.cls file and template provided by Overleaf.
 Non-standard fonts should be avoided; please use the default Computer Modern fonts.
 For the inclusion of graphics, we recommend graphicx.sty.
 Please use numerical references only for citations.
 Our system cannot accept .bib files.
 If references are prepared using BibTeX (which is optional), please include the .bbl file with your submission (as a ‘related manuscript file’) in order for it to be processed correctly; this file is included automatically in the zip file generated by Overleaf for submissions.
 Please see this help article on Overleaf for more details.
 Alternatively ensure that the references (source code) are included within the manuscript file itself.
 As a final precaution, authors should ensure that the complete .tex file compiles successfully on their own system with no errors or warnings, before submission.

 Manuscripts published in Scientific Reports are not subject to in-depth copy editing as part of the production process.
 Authors are responsible for procuring copy editing or language editing services for their manuscripts, either before submission, or at the revision stage, should they feel it would benefit their manuscript.
 Such services include those provided by our affiliates Nature Research Editing Service and American Journal Experts.
-Please note that the use of Nature Research Editing Service is at the author's own expense and in no way implies that the article will be selected for peer review or accepted for publication.
+Scientific Reports authors are entitled to a 10% discount on their first submission to either of these services.
+To claim 10% off English editing from Nature Research Editing Service, click here.
+To claim 10% off American Journal Experts, click here.
+Please note that the use of an editing service is at the author's own expense, and in no way implies that the article will be selected for peer-review or accepted for publication.

 Where appropriate, we recommend that authors limit their Methods section to 1,500 words.
 Authors must ensure that their Methods section includes adequate experimental and characterization data necessary for others in the field to reproduce their work.
 Descriptions of standard protocols and experimental procedures should be given.
 Commercial suppliers of reagents or instrumentation should be identified only when the source is critical to the outcome of the experiments.
 Sources for kits should be identified.
 Experimental protocols that describe the synthesis of new compounds should be included.
 The systematic name of the compound and its bold Arabic numeral are used as the heading for the experimental protocol.
 Thereafter, the compound is represented by its assigned bold numeral.
 Authors should describe the experimental protocol in detail, referring to amounts of reagents in parentheses, when possible (eg 1.03 g, 0.100 mmol).
 Standard abbreviations for reagents and solvents are encouraged.
 Safety hazards posed by reagents or protocols should be identified clearly.
 Isolated mass and percent yields should be reported at the end of each protocol.